 The landmass just below the centre on the right of the terminator is north Africa, and once you know that you can match the cloud patterns quite easily, especially when you use the 3D view.

 The Soviets also returned images from of Earth from around the Moon from their many probes.
 The better quality images of returned by the Zond probes are shown on a number of websites, for example Mental Landscape.
-Zonds are now widely acknowledged as the USSR’s rehearsal craft for a manned lunar mission.
+Zonds are now widely acknowledged as the USSR’s rehearsal craft for a manned lunar mission, and used a similar photography technique to Lunar Orbiter (and arguably did it first in the earlier Luna probes, but possibly using technology already being developed by the US), using film scanned on board and transmitted home.
+Ironically, the first images taken by the USSR of the moon were done using captured US spy camera film (source).

 Figure 5.7.2 shows one of the images from Zond 5.
 Encyclopaedia Astronautica states that Zond 5 was launched on 14/09/68, performed a lunar flyby on 18/09/68 and splashed down in the Indian Ocean on 21/09/68.
 The ESSA data for this period can be found here: TIROS anniversary site and the Zond 5 image can be found here: Mental Landscape.
 ESSA and Zond images were compared in this article.